False Declarations in PR/Citizenship/Work Pass

 Impact of False Declarations in Singapore

-Those who submit false declarations in their Singapore Permanent Residency, Citizenship, and/or Work Pass applications, for themselves or others, may be jailed or fined or both.
+Those who submit false declarations in their Singapore Permanent Residency, Citizenship, Work Pass applications, or any other immigration-related services for themselves or others, may be jailed or fined or both.
 False declarations may include but not limited to withholding information and producing incorrect information.
 Diverting from proper procedures and processes will be subject to penalisation as well when it is found out or reported to the authorities.

 About the Author